The one thing photographs don’t capture easily is movement. This is where panning comes into play.

 This was my third camera panning image.

 As you can see, I added more exposure by widening the f/stop.
-I also used a slower shutter speed from 1/30th to 1/40th to minimise the blur.
+I also used slow shutter speeds from 1/30th to 1/40th to minimise the blur.

-Here, I feel like I nailed the panning shot.
+Here, I feel like I nailed the shot.
 The background could have been better, but my idea was to capture the bike first.
-As a panning photography definition, this image works well.

-The cyclist isn’t entirely in focus, and if you look closely, he isn’t in focus at all.
+The cyclist isn’t entirely in focus.
 He stands out because the background is so blurry.

 Bikes are easier to photograph as they are slower than cars.
 This means it isn’t as difficult to match their speed.
 Bikers are also more interesting subjects than drivers.